The Grand Explorer - Fitness

 Day 14: Routeburn Track Hiking

-The relaxed option today is a 2-3 hour return walk to Forge Flats.
+You can choose how far you want to walk today on this most famous of tracks.
+Most people take the hike to Routeburn Flats, a return walk of 13km (8 miles) over the day taking around 5-6 hours.
 The trail is easy underfoot the whole way, with a very gradual climb on the way in and downhill on the way back.
 We have all day to enjoy ourselves so there’s no hurry and you'll really enjoy the changing scenery as you make your way in.
+If you're feeling like taking today at a more relaxed pace, you can choose to explore the Routeburn Track to Forge Flat which is on the way to Flats Hut.